 Now you know, all human beings are tied into the five senses, and even we, without the spirit of God…our ability to take things on faith is severely limited.
 We even call things that we cannot take in by the five senses nonsense (it does not pass the test of proof—our five senses and reason—that our human mind demands).
 I have even heard or read of hardened evolutionists and rationalists who call Christianity itself myth and nonsense, because they cannot prove it with reason alone and through their five senses.

 In this age of modern science and high-technology, this need for proof has even been heightened further than it has in past generations.
 Even religious and theological studies are conducted according to scientific methods.
 There is a Jesus Seminar that they keep once a year.
 It has almost become a religion for many liberal theologians, where there go through and vote on whether certain things of Jesus are authentic or not—like they really know.
-And what they do?
-They say that there is not enough proof in this text to say that He actually said it, and that they think that somebody else just stuck it in there (Luke, or Mark, or Matthew, or John, or whatever); so they throw it out because they say it is not an authentic saying of Jesus.
+And what they do is they say that there is not enough proof in this text to say that He actually said it, and that they think that somebody else just stuck it in there (Luke, or Mark, or Matthew, or John, or whatever); so they throw it out because they say it is not an authentic saying of Jesus.
 How do they know?

 They are “scientists” who demand proof that they can see, smell, hear, touch, feel, and reason.
 They say, “I know so much more.
 I have a better view of history.
 We have advanced so much scientifically and technologically that I am going to correct the Bible, and we are going to do this on everything from God's ability to create, to His instruction on childrearing.”
 He deigns to correct God's word in his pride, in his arrogance, just because he cannot touch it or see it.
-“And of course, you know that the Old Testament miracles were just the oriental mind trying to explain a natural event that it did not understand,” and also “Jesus did not really cast out demons out of people with any super natural power.
+“And of course, you know that the Old Testament miracles were just the Oriental mind trying to explain a natural event that it did not understand,” and also “Jesus did not really cast out demons out of people with any supernatural power.
 He just eased their troubled psyches by driving away their fears.
 And all those tremendous healings that Jesus did—do not bother about that.
 They were a person's body healing itself once the mind convinced him that he was not really sick—Jesus said so.”

 Now believe it or not, I actually read each one of those lines in a recent book written by a leading Scottish clergyman, whose name you would all recognize because he wrote a whole bunch of commentaries.
 Can you believe that?
 That was a theologian speaking.
 It really is no wonder that Jesus says, “When I return, will I find any faith anywhere, even in my disciples?” because we are bombarded by these things every day.
-It is no wonder it is called, “living in the information age.”
+It is no wonder it is called, “living in the Information Age.”
 All that information is proof that people require being convinced of something.

 The information doubling every couple of years, or every year.
 I do not know what the current rate is, but there is so much information out there, so much reason, so much proof, that a recent study (I just heard this last week) said that most people said that it is way too much.
 It takes all their time, and they do nothing else but process information that is useless.
 So just how much faith do we have?
 Do we have enough faith to heal us?
 Do we have enough faith to let God govern His church?
-Do we have enough faith, as Darryl mentioned last week, to flee to a place of safety?
+Do we have enough faith to flee to a place of safety?
 Do we have enough faith to die, whether by natural causes or otherwise, before Christ returns?
 Do we have enough faith to be saved?
 We really have to soberly ask ourselves these questions.
 Will He find faith in you, in this era of Laodiceanism?